Registry¶

 await create_schema("saffier")

-and the schema already exists, it will raise a saffier.exceptions.SchemaError
+is False and the schema already exists, it will raise a saffier.exceptions.SchemaError.

 Drop schema¶